 ODRISA also requires a mandatory unpaid 20-minute meal break for any employee who is to work for seven-and-one-half continuous hours or longer, which must be provided within the first five hours of work.

-The amendment provides that “n employee who works in excess of 7½ continuous hours shall be entitled to an additional 20-minute meal period for every additional 4½ continuous hours worked” (emphasis added).
+The amendment provides that “[a]n employee who works in excess of 7½ continuous hours shall be entitled to an additional 20-minute meal period for every additional 4½ continuous hours worked” (emphasis added).
 The amendment specifies that “a meal period does not include reasonable time spent using the restroom facilities.”

 New Notification Requirements

-The amended ODRISA will require employers to “post and keep posted, in one or more conspicuous places” where notices are customarily posted, a notice provided by the director of the IDOL “summarizing the requirements of and information pertaining to the filing of a complaint.”
+The amended ODRISA will require employers to “post and keep posted, in one or more conspicuous places” where notices are customarily posted, a notice provided by the director of the IDOL “summarizing the requirements of [ODRISA] and information pertaining to the filing of a complaint.”
 For “employees who do not regularly report to a physical workplace, and instead work remotely or travel for work,” employers will be required to “provide the notice by email … or on a website, regularly used by the employer to communicate work-related information, that all employees are able to regularly access, freely and without interference.”